bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Bonita

-You need an up and running Bonita Add-on, the BICI Application will connect directly to the Bonita Database.
+You need an up and running Bonita instance, the BICI Application will connect directly to the Bonita Database.

 ### BICI Storage